oppia/oppia-web-developer-docs/Schemas.md

   * If the type is `object_dict`, the schema must also include exactly one of the following keys:

     * `object_class`: If this key is provided, the value should be the domain object class.
-During normalization, the data will be passed to the class's `from_dict` method to construct the object, and then the object's `validate()` class will be called.
+During normalization, the data will be passed to the class's `from_dict` method to construct the object, and then the object's `validate()` method will be called.

     * `validation_method`: If this key is provided, its value should be a function that can validate the provided dictionary.
-During normalization, the function will be called on the data, and then the data will be returned.
-Note that any return value from the validation function will be ignored.
+During normalization, the function will be called with the data as its sole argument, and then the data will be returned.
+Note that any return value from the validation function will be ignored, and the validtion function should raise an exception if it finds invalid data.

   * If the type is `list`, the following keys apply: